fseoane/pyNotify/README.md

 ## Requirements
 Built on Python 3.11

-It also requires Ayatana AppIndicator3 and Gnome-desktop extension "AppIndicator and KStatusNotifierItem Support".
+It also requires Ayatana AppIndicator3 and Gnome shell extension "AppIndicator and KStatusNotifierItem Support".

 To install support for Ayatana AppIndicator3 library: